infominer33/infominer33.github.io/_pages/about.md

 Over it!

-This page, and my home page are what you'll get as far as anything "about me" goes.
+This page is what you'll get as far as anything "about me" goes. infominer.id describes my services and shows off my subjects of interest.
+I'll also be happy to show my progress with analytics and figures.
+Ideally this whole project will make it easier for anyone to get in and work with this stuff themselves.

-I'm much more interested that information surrounding blockchain and cryptocurrency is easier for people to learn and know about.
+Beyond that, I'm interested that information surrounding blockchain and cryptocurrency become easier for people to learn and know about.
 That is certain value, let's go with that.

-Anyways, we have the tools for reputation and public key cryptography made easy with keybase.... why lean so heavy on outmoded business practices?
+Also, this is all an experiement, to see how over the top awesome my content needs to be, before I can turn cataloging information related to crypto my source of income?

 I'm leaning into the Bitcoin Revolution.
 {: .notice--success}